stellar/stellar-core/docs/testnet.md

+---
+id: testnet
+title: Testnet
+category: Guides
+---
 # Starting a test network

 First, make sure you have copied the example config to your current working directory.
 From the TLD of the repo, run
 `cp docs/stellar_core_example.cfg ./bin/stellar-core.cfg`

 In order to come to a quorum and make progress when you're running your own network (with one node), change your configuration quorum threshold to 1 and your quorum set to just your validation seed's public key.

 ```